 First, let’s share some of the legal services, lawyers, or programs that offer free wills for veterans.
 This is if you need more hands-on help throughout the process or if you’re considering a trust or additional plan.
 Many organizations offer free wills for seniors, but this list refers to free will services for veterans.

-First, the Department of Veteran Affairs offers free legal service clinics at VA centers throughout the country.
+VA also offers free legal service clinics at VA centers throughout the country.
 You can see a list of these legal service clinics on the VA website.
 You can also contact your local VA department directly or talk to an outreach specialist at a VA Medical Center.

 2. Military Pro Bono Project